Table of Contents

 Likewise, Peter preached the same message, “Therefore submit yourselves to every ordinance of man for the Lord’s sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good.
 For this is the will of God, that by doing good you may put to silence the ignorance of foolish men— as free, yet not using liberty as a cloak for vice, but as bondservants of God.
 Honor all people.
 Love the brotherhood.
 Fear God.
 Honor the king” (1 Peter 2:13–17).

-Obedience to God comes first
+Obedience to God Comes First

 The Scriptures do not teach that God always agrees with the conduct of civil governments.
-Nor does it imply that it is the believer’s duty always to succumb to them.
+Nor does it imply that it is the believer’s duty to always succumb to them.
 The requirements of government may sometimes conflict with God’s law, and in these situations, the believer is “to obey God rather than men” (Acts 4:19; 5:29).
-One example to that is Daniel’s friends who refused to obey Nebuchadnezzar’s command to worship his golden image (Daniel 3) because this was a clear violation to God’s commandments (Exodus 20: 3-6).
+One example to that is Daniel’s friends who refused to obey Nebuchadnezzar’s command to worship his golden image (Daniel 3) because this was a clear violation to God’s commandment (Exodus 20: 3-6).

 Governments exist for a humanitarian purpose.
 And, generally speaking, it is the Christian’s duty to submit to their requirements.
-Although some rulers are unjust and wicked, it is usually true that citizens who are moral have nothing to fear the civil authorities.
+Although some rulers are unjust and wicked, it is usually true that citizens who are moral don’t have to fear the civil authorities.
 Since the state exists as a servant of God for a good purpose, the believer has no reason to oppose its authority if he leads a peaceable life (Romans 12:18).
 Except where principle would be violated, the Christian is to cooperate with the laws of his government.